andrew/ultimate-awesome/README.md

 - [awesome-visual-dialog](https://github.com/phellonchen/awesome-visual-dialog) - Recent Advances in Visual Dialog.
 - [awesome-quake](https://github.com/ranguli/awesome-quake) - A curated list of awesome Quake related goodness.
 - [awesome-rax](https://github.com/raxjs/awesome-rax) - 👍A collection of awesome things related to Rax.
+- [awesome-easy-apply](https://github.com/sample-resume/awesome-easy-apply) - 🚀 A curated list of 800+ software engineering companies that use easy-to-apply job platforms like Lever and Greenhouse.
 - [awesome-infograhics](https://github.com/sara-02/awesome-infograhics) - :memo:A collection of some awesome infographics I have come across.
 - [awesome-raku](https://github.com/sfischer13/awesome-raku) - :star: Useful resources for Raku (formerly known as Perl 6) programmers.
 - [awesome-open-science](https://github.com/Treblesteph/awesome-open-science) - :microscope: A curated list of projects, communities, and other resources related to open science :unlock:.